 Hi!
 My name is Kylie (or “Ky”, either works) Wojciechowski, and, to answer your question, the trick to pronouncing my last name is to say “Where’s your house key?” quickly.

-Now that that’s out of the way: I’m a user experience researcher & technical communicator.
+Now that that’s out of the way: I’m a user experience researcher and designer & technical communicator.
+My other interests include accessibility, information architecture, content strategy, and microcopy.

 I’m best at identifying patterns and distilling complex data into clear, actionable content.